benjminrichie/alx-SwiftOrder_App/frontend/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

-To run this code or to start the frontend development server follow the steps below:
+To successfully run this code on your browser or to start the frontend development server follow the steps below:
  1. Make sure you have node already installed if not, download node from: https://nodejs.org/en/download/package-manager

- 2. Install node
+ 2. Install node on your device

  3. install npm: